podium-lib/podlet/README.md

 podlet.proxy('http://remote.site.com/api/', 'remoteApi');
 ```

-#### Knowing where proxy endpoints is mounted in a layout
+#### Knowing where proxy endpoints are mounted in a layout

-When proxy targets is mounted in a layout server they are namespaced
+When proxy targets are mounted in a layout server they are namespaced
 to avoid proxy targets from multiple podlets conflicting with each other.

 This can cause a proxy endpoint in a podlet to have different pathnames